Rashidieh: Ottoman rule (1516–1918)

 The Ottoman Empire conquered the Levant in 1516, yet the desolate area of Tyre remained untouched for another ninety years until the beginning of the 17th century, when the leadership at the Sublime Porte appointed the Druze leader Fakhreddine II as Emir to administer Jabal Amel (modern-day South Lebanon).
-He encouraged the systematically discriminated Shiites - known as the Metwalis - to settle near Tyre in order to secure the road to Damascus, and thus laid the foundation of Rashidieh's 19th century demographics.
+He encouraged the systematically discriminated Shiites – known as the Metwalis – to settle near Tyre in order to secure the road to Damascus, and thus laid the foundation of Rashidieh's 19th century demographics.

 However, the development of the Greater Tyre area stalled once again in 1635, when Sultan Murad IV had Fakhreddine executed for his political ambitions.
 Henceforth, it is unclear how the area of Rashidieh developed in the following 200 years, except that it was apparently called Tell Habish (also spelled Habesh) during that time, the "Hill of Habish":

 "Habish" may be translated as "Ethiopian", which in turn might refer to the Tyrian brothers Frumentius and Edesius, who got shipwrecked on the Eritrean coast in the 4th century CE.
 While Frumentius has been credited with bringing Christianity to the Kingdom of Aksum and became the first bishop of the Ethiopian Orthodox Tewahedo Church, Edesius returned to Tyre to become a priest.

-It was then in 1856, according to some sources, that Mustafa Reşid Pasha - the chief architect behind the Ottoman government reforms known as Tanzimat - obtained personal ownership of the lands in the area of Tell Habish.
+It was then in 1856, according to some sources, that Mustafa Reşid Pasha – the chief architect behind the Ottoman government reforms known as Tanzimat – obtained personal ownership of the lands in the area of Tell Habish.
 This was perhaps when he became Grand Vizier for the fifth time in his career at the end of that year.
-In any case, the transfer took obiously only place after the Ottoman leadership in Constantinople regained control over Jabal Amel from Muhammad Ali Pasha in 1839 after almost eight years.
+In any case, the transfer took obviously only place after the Ottoman leadership in Constantinople regained control over Jabal Amel from Muhammad Ali Pasha in 1839 after almost eight years.
 The army of the rebellious Egyptian Governor was defeated not only with allied support from the British Empire and Austria-Hungary, but mainly by Shiite forces under the leadership of the Ali al-Saghir dynasty.